talking-robotics/talking-robotics.github.io/session_details/glenda.md

 ---

 #### Paper covered during the talk
-* **Hannibal, G.**(forthcoming/2021).
+* **Hannibal, G.** (forthcoming/2021).
 Focusing on the Vulnerabilities of Robots through Expert Interviews for Trust in Human-Robot Interaction.
-Proceedings of the 16th International Confer- ence on Human-Robot Interaction.
+Proceedings of the 16th International Conference on Human-Robot Interaction.
 Online: ACM.